Homological sections of Lie algebroids: Homological sections and inner Q-algebroids

-\begin{remark} As far as we are aware, Lie algebroid connections were first introduced by Mackenzie \cite{Mackenzie:1987}.
-In the above definition we have, of course, generalised this slightly to the case of Lie superalgebroids. \end{remark} A \emph{Lie algebroid representation} of $A$ on $E$ is a choice of flat $A$-valued connection, i.e., an $A$-valued connection such that $R(u,v)= 0$ for all $u$ and $v \in \Sec(A)$.
-Now suppose that $(A,q)$ is a QLA and that a Lie algebroid representation has been chosen.
+Restricting to Quillen superconnections of bi-weight $(1,0)$ we recover $A$-valued connections on $E$ as defined above.} \end{remark} A \emph{Lie algebroid representation} of $A$ on $E$ is a choice of flat $A$-valued connection, i.e., an $A$-valued connection such that $R(u,v)= 0$ for all $u$ and $v \in \Sec(A)$.
+Now suppose that $(A,q)$ is an { IQA} and that a Lie algebroid representation has been chosen.
 Then we have a canonical odd endomorphism

 that satisfies